 The second layer is called the foundation, and its main purpose is to prevent the court from frosting.
 Therefore, this layer is added in order to allow the court to drain, preventing any possible frosting.
 The foundation (also known as sub-base) usually measures between 14 and 28 mm and should lay about 150 mm below the actual surface.
 The drainage feature of a court’s foundation will differ depending on the surface; since clay and grass courts require some moisture, the foundation should not drain 100%.

 The third layer is the regulating base, and its composition varies greatly depending on the surface.
 This layer serves to create a stable and flat surface where the actual surface will lay on.

 Finally, the fourth and final layer is called the wearing surface.
 This is the layer we actually see when we look at a tennis court.
 This layer can be made out of several smaller layers, depending on the surface.

 In 2008, when Gustavo Kuerten played his last match ever at Roland Garros, he was honored with an award that represented a piece of the tournament’s central court.
-In the image below, you can see all the layers that compose a clay court.

 The Different Types of Tennis Court Surfaces

 The ITF (International Tennis Federation) currently classifies tennis court surfaces into the following categories:

 Acrylic / Polyurethane (Hard) Courts